 For a local, turn-based game, there is only need for one shared set of controls and one shared screen.
 With actions happening in real-time, there might be a need for a second controller and, in some cases, a second display.

-Since the first1 computer game, “Tennis for Two” (1958), through “Pong” (1972) and a heap of arcade machines, from the first Nintendo (1983) to the latest Playstation (PS4 Pro, 2016): the convention has been separate controllers for each player.
+Since the first computer game1, “Tennis for Two” (1958), through “Pong” (1972) and a heap of arcade machines, from the first Nintendo (1983) to the latest Playstation (PS4 Pro, 2016): the convention has been separate controllers for each player.
 In the case of the iPad, I felt it would be fair to assume that households that own an iPad (tablet) also own at least one iPhone (smartphone).
 The iPhone could serve as a separate controller and an extra display, opening up a lot of possibilities for both gameplay and storytelling.
 It also allows one player to keep secrets from or surprise the other player, a very interesting mechanic for social play.

 The way the devices are held “has implications for how easy the device is to share” and can “influence the closeness of the interaction”2, so I found it interesting to see what sort of impact a secondary device could have.
 Would it only lead to more individual screen-staring, or could it be used to coax the participants into close interactions?